-On December 19, 1863, Nevada City’s main street was the setting for the miners’ court trial of George Ives who brutally murdered a popular Dutchman named Nicholas Tibalt.
+On December 19, 1863, Nevada City’s main street was the setting for the miners’ court trial of George Ives, who brutally murdered a popular Dutchman named Nicholas Tibalt.
 The trial, which lasted three days and was attended by as many as 2,000 area residents, finally found that Ives had shot Tibalt before stealing his gold and several mules.
 After the miner’s jury found Ives guilty, proceedings immediately began to hang him.
-Within no time, a 40-foot pole was run through the window of an unfinished house nearby and a rope fastened to its end.
+Within no time, a 40-foot pole was run through the window of an unfinished house nearby, and a rope fastened to its end.
 Just 58 minutes after his conviction, Ive’s life ended on December 21, 1863.
 This first trial, conviction, and execution would become the catalyst for forming the infamous Montana Vigilantes.
 Within the next month, some 24 men found guilty by the vigilantes would also be hanged in the area.

 However, the few original buildings that remained were saved by the last residents in Nevada City – Cora and Alfred Finney.
-Later, in the 1950s, in came a couple named Charles and Sue Bovey who had been “collecting” old Montana buildings since the 1940s.
+Later, in the 1950s, came a couple named Charles and Sue Bovey, who had been “collecting” old Montana buildings since the 1940s.
 Many of these buildings were first displayed at the Great Falls fairgrounds in an exhibit known as “Old Town.”

 Across the street is the reconstructed depot and engine house, which features a 1910 Baldwin Steam Locomotive which travels to Virginia City.
-Original Nevada City buildings include the jail were George Ives was housed, the Fenner Barn, the Star Bakery, the Finney homestead, and Dr. Byam’s home.
+Original Nevada City buildings include the jail where George Ives was housed, the Fenner Barn, the Star Bakery, the Finney homestead, and Dr. Byam’s home.
 Byam was the judge at the trial of George Ives.
-More buildings that have been moved from other locations include the Nevada City Emporium, an 1880s era building that came from Dillon; the Nevada City Hotel, which once housed an 1860’s stage station south of Twin Bridges; Sullivan’s Saddlery which once stood as the Indian Agency at Fort Benton, and dozens of others.
+More buildings that have been moved from other locations include the Nevada City Emporium, an 1880s-era building that came from Dillon; the Nevada City Hotel, which once housed an 1860’s stage station south of Twin Bridges; Sullivan’s Saddlery which once stood as the Indian Agency at Fort Benton, and dozens of others.

 There is an admission fee for entry.
-Nevada City is about 27 miles southeast of Twin Bridges, Montana on Highway 287.
+Nevada City is about 27 miles southeast of Twin Bridges, Montana, on Highway 287.